trygve-lie/node-singlepage-boilerplate/README.md

 The build script will take the index.html file in the source directory and analyze its content.
 Based on what it finds, the script it will:

  - Create a build located in the dist directory.
 The source directory will be left untouched.
- - Take all references to local .js files and concatinate the files into one .js file.
+ - Take all references to local .js files in the index.html and concatinate the files into one .js file.
 In the index.html file, the DOM elements refering to the previous .js files will be removed and replaced with a new DOM element refering to the concatinated .js file.
  - Minify the concatinated .js file with the latest version of [UglifyJS](https://github.com/mishoo/UglifyJS2).
- - Take all references to local .css files and concatinate the files into one .css file.
+ - Take all references to local .css files in the index.html and concatinate the files into one .css file.
 In the index.html file, the DOM elements refering to the previous .css files will be removed and replaced with a new DOM element refering to the concatinated .css file.
  - Minify the concatinated .css file with the latest version of [clean-css](https://github.com/GoalSmashers/clean-css).
  - Base64 encode all graphics under 4k in size refered to in the .css files replaced the reference with a [data URI](http://en.wikipedia.org/wiki/Data_URI_scheme) holding the base64 encoded version.
  - Remove all whitespace between tags in index.html.
 Child elements of pre and textinput tags will be left untouched.